CRMullis/mlg/README.md

-Routine to continuously read data items until user hits ENTER for first field Sample filter looking for players with a KD of 1.00+ Sample filter looking for players of a certain Team Sample showing reduce to show player with highest amount of captures MLG Dataset
+Routine to continuously read data items until user hits ENTER for first field Sample filter looking for players with a KD of 1.00+ Sample filter looking for players of a certain Team Sample showing mapping to only players with a kdperc of lower than 50 MLG Dataset

 *README.md file changed from Brian Capouch's original README.md file*